Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 A capability is a JSON object containing the following properties:

 * `"functions"` (optional, list of strings).
-Each element is the name of a [driver function](#driver-functions) or driver function family.
+Each element is the name of a [driver entry point](#driver-entry-point) or driver entry point family.
+An entry point is a function defined by the driver.
 If specified, the core will invoke this capability of the driver only when performing one of the specified operations.
 If omitted, the `"algorithms"` property is mandatory and the core will invoke this capability of the driver for all operations that are applicable to the specified algorithms.
-The driver must implement all the specified or implied functions, as well as the types if applicable.
+The driver must implement all the specified or implied entry points, as well as the types if applicable.
 * `"algorithms"` (optional, list of strings).
 Each element is an [algorithm specification](#algorithm-specifications).
 If specified, the core will invoke this capability of the driver only when performing one of the specified algorithms.
 If omitted, the core will invoke this capability for all applicable algorithms.
 * `"key_types"` (optional, list of strings).
 Each element is a [key type specification](#key-type-specifications).
 If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key types.
 If omitted, the core will invoke this capability of the driver for all applicable key types.
 * `"key_sizes"` (optional, list of integers).
 If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key sizes.
 If omitted, the core will invoke this capability of the driver for all applicable key sizes.
 Key sizes are expressed in bits.